 Most PC enthusiasts consider aesthetics a major consideration when building a PC setup; they prefer a dark or specifically black setup; however, some may personally like a lighter color combo.
 For such users, GIGABYTE introduced the Z790 Aero G, which we have listed as the Best White Z790 Motherboard in the market.

 The memory configuration packs 4x DIMM DDR5 specification with 128GB memory reaching a maximum frequency of 7600 MHz.
 Consisting of a PCIe 5.0 Express x16 slot, PCIe 5.0 x4 slot for M.2, and 2x PCIe 4.0 Express x16 slots running at x4, the GIGABYTE Z790 Aero G provides adequately fast storage options.
 If you require the fastest storage compatibility, there is nothing to worry about, as the M.2 slots, including a full-speed PCIe 5.0 M.2 slot, will be there to cover it.
 A total of 5x M.2 slots ensure that the memory accessibility is quickest all-around to improve performance and chipset utilization to the optimum level.

-GIGABYTE has also paid full attention to detail when building the VRM heatsinks.
+To cool down the 16-phase 70A power stages, GIGABYTE has also paid full attention to detail when building the VRM heatsinks.
 The perfect aesthetic heatsinks will take care of all the overheating and heat dissipation processes to provide a smooth and undisturbed gaming experience to all its users.

 Overclocking performance is the most important trait to follow when it comes to motherboards for the latest flagship chipsets.
-Being of the Best Z790 Motherboard present in the market, the GIGABYTE Z790 Aero G provides an overclocking performance up to par with the performance expected from a flagship motherboard.
+Being one of the Best Z790 Motherboards present in the market, the GIGABYTE Z790 Aero G provides an overclocking performance up to par with the performance expected from a flagship motherboard.
 The motherboard will extract the optimum performance the Z790 chipset can provide.

 What We Liked: